bhyang/replab/README.md

 rosrun replab evaluation.py --method [method name] --datapath [path for saving samples]
 ```

-## RL
+## Reinforcement Learning on REPLAB

 This is the code for training and evaluating RL algorithms on REPLAB cells.
-This is heavily based off of RLKit, available here: https://github.com/vitchyr/rlkit, and a modified Viskit repo, available here: https://github.com/vitchyr/viskit.
+This is heavily based off of RLkit, available here: https://github.com/vitchyr/rlkit, and a modified Viskit repo, available here: https://github.com/vitchyr/viskit.

 ### Directory Structure
-Reinforcement Learning on REPLAB files are located in two places: ``/root/ros_ws/rl_scripts/`` and ``/root/ros_ws/src/replab_rl/``.
+Files for Reinforcement Learning on REPLAB are located in two places: ``/root/ros_ws/rl_scripts/`` and ``/root/ros_ws/src/replab_rl/``.

 ``/root/ros_ws/src/replab_rl/`` contains two folders, ``gym-replab``, a pip package that has the OpenAI Gym Environment for REPLAB and ``src``, which contains a file that allows us to communicate with ROS through Python3.
-The actual RL scripts are located in ``/root/ros_ws/rl_scripts/``, which contains two folders: ``rlkit`` and ``viskit``. ``rlkit`` contains the base code from the RLKit repository, and modified example scripts for both fixed and randomized reaching tasks. ``viskit`` contains code from the Viskit repository.
+The actual RL scripts are located in ``/root/ros_ws/rl_scripts/``, which contains two folders: ``rlkit`` and ``viskit``. ``rlkit`` contains the base code from the RLkit repository, and modified example scripts for both fixed and randomized reaching tasks. ``viskit`` contains code from the Viskit repository.

 ### Prerequisites